Eutrophication occurs in 4 simple steps:

 Dead zones are more concentrated where we have industrialized nations.
-Especially, industrial farming practices that contains nitrogen and phosphate or animal waste.
+Especially, industrial farming practices that contain nitrogen and phosphate or animal waste.

 In the northern Gulf of Mexico adjacent to the Mississippi River, this is the largest hypoxic zone in the United States (and the second-largest worldwide).

 Ecosystem threats in the world

 We rely on clean, healthy water for aquatic life and animals that count on it in the food chain.

-In fact, blue-green algae in itself is harmful to pets and for water consumption.
+In fact, blue-green algae in itself are harmful to pets and for water consumption.
 As we reshape the land, a clean water supply becomes a serious threat to people.